King's Quest I: IBM PC self-booting releases

+MS-DOS releases

-The game was re-released for DOS in 1986 using Sierra's updated AGI version 2 engine.
-It was also ported to the Amiga and Atari ST at the same time, and eventually to the Sega Master System.
-This 256K DOS version of King's Quest lacks some sound effects present in the booter versions, including birds chirping and distinct sounds for each enemy.
+The game was re-released for MS-DOS in 1986 using Sierra's updated AGI version 2 engine.
+The MS-DOS version lacks some sound effects present in the self-booting version, including birds chirping and distinct sounds for each enemy.
 It also adds some musical cues from King's Quest II, including "Greensleeves" replacing the original simple fanfare at the title screen (the original fanfare still plays when the doors of Castle Daventry open).
 Background pictures are now drawn into an off-screen buffer to avoid the painting effect of the original game.
-This was not done merely for the sake of tidiness, but because the booter versions inadvertently reveal some puzzle solutions by drawing hidden objects first, followed by scenery.
+This was not done merely for the sake of tidiness, but because the self-booting version inadvertently reveals some puzzle solutions by drawing hidden objects first, followed by scenery.

-IBM PC compatible versions require 256K memory.
+MS-DOS versions require 256 KB memory.
 All versions were published by Sierra.